 - Reduce heat to medium and add all the sauce to the pork mince, stirring through and watching for it to thicken.

 Thickening (if needed)

 - If the mix seems too runny to sit well in lettuce cups, follow this step:

 - Remove a few spoons of the sauce and add to a small bowl with a tablespoon of cornflour or arrowroot in it, stirring quickly with fork or small whisk to crush most lumps.
 Return the slurry to the pan and mix well - it should thicken on heating but repeat this step again if still too runny.

 - Serve everything alongside the garnishes and any leftover sauce.
 Have plenty of tongs and spoons at the table to make it easy for everyone to reach what they need.

 - Spoon mince and garnishes into your lettuce cup, fold over the edges and eat as a roll.

-If you need some carbs for it to feel like a full meal, serve some rice on the side or soak rice vermicelli noodles according to the packet and then chop roughly with scissors into shorter lengths – these can be spooned into lettuce cups as a side.
+- If your family needs carbs for this to feel like a full meal, serve rice on the side or soak rice vermicelli noodles according to the packet and then chop roughly with scissors into shorter lengths - these can also be spooned into lettuce cups with the mince mix.